lhoang417/CapstoneMVP-1/README.md

     >Selecting a specific artis will then populate the screen with albums or songs from that artist
     - Albums: Albums specific to the user selected artist, with songs to sample
     - Songs: Songs specific to the user selected artist/album
-* Intuitive button navigation to dive deeper into the library or back up to a layer
+* Intuitive button navigation to dive deeper into the library or back up to a previous layer

 ## Future Features: